BlankZhu/rustant-film/README.md

 - `Adaptive Layout`: Automatically adjusts the layout for photos with missing EXIF data.
 - `Watermark`: Adds watermarks, including invisible ones, to processed photos.
 - `Copyright Support`: Allows users to add custom copyright information, such as the artist's name, to the final photo.
-- `HTTP API`: Hosts the `rustant-film` command as an HTTP API server, providing both synchronous and asynchronous APIs.
+- `Async HTTP API`: Hosts the `rustant-film` command as an HTTP API server, providing asynchronous APIs.
 - `GUI`: Add a GUI for `rustant-film`, maybe as a new project.
 - `Container Image`: Distributes the `rustant-film` command-line tool and HTTP API as a container image.
 - `Cargo Binary Publishing`: Publishes the `rustant-film` command as a binary on crates.io.